 Hadlow Castle was built in the late 1780s and is now listed as a Grade I listed country house and tower.
 Hadlow Tower, known locally as May's Folly, is a Victorian Gothic tower, and one of the largest in Britain.

 Early History of the Hadllough family

 This web page shows only a small excerpt of our Hadllough research.
 Another 101 words (7 lines of text) covering the years 1086, 1670, 1747, 1670, 1685, 1686, 1692, 1694, 1699, 1707, 1747 and 1748 are included under the topic Early Hadllough History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hadllough include Hadlow, Hadlo, Hadelow, Hadloe, Hadllow, Hadlowe, Hadlough and many more.

 Early Notables of the Hadllough family (pre 1700)

-Migration of the Hadllough family to the New World and Oceana
+Migration of the Hadllough family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Edea Hadelow, who came to Maryland in 1666 and Thomas Hadloe, also to Maryland, in 1667.